TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

                 self.temperature.set(" Warning "+ str(self.spinTemp) +" C"+degree_sign)
 ```

 * BotMidWindow

 BotMidWindow contains the software for the bottom half of the screen.
 This part of the screen is used for testing and preperation.

-Further information can be found in comments in the file itself.
+It also contains the class Layout.
+This class is used to connnect all other classes and display everything.
+Class Layout also controls the buttons at the side of the window.
+The class BotMidWindow currently only shows some tests but no usefull information.
+This has to be adjusted to sensor values that actually are meaningfull.

 ## Deployment